 MSc Chiropractic Graduate-Entry Clinical Preparatory Short Course

-The aim of this short course is to provide support to all potential students of the MSc Chiropractic (Graduate Entry) programme.
-Applications for September 2020 are now closed.
+The aim of this course is to provide support to all potential students of the MSc Chiropractic (Graduate Entry) programme.

 Support for clinical academics looking to move into chiropractic